20 simple ways PDA kids & teens can safely feel in charge of their adult

 They decorate or reorganize something in the house (their room, a bookshelf, pantry, your phone’s apps:) You ask their help in a declarative way (“I know you’re great at X. I wonder what you think about…)

-They choose a recipe & direct you on what to do (chef & sous chef) or judge the results.
+They choose a recipe and direct you on what to do (chef and sous chef) or judge the results.
 (Thanks to @barefootinadress for this one!)

-You engage in some sensory activity together - trampoline, biking - but they jump higher or bike faster.
+You engage in some sensory activity or exercise together - trampoline, biking - but they jump higher or bike faster.

 They decide on a family outing or restaurant